 Every IP rating is a two-digit number, and each of the digits has its own significance:

 The first step to finding the IP rating that you need is to look at an IP ratings chart and determine which circumstances your device is likely to encounter.
-Then, you can decide whether an IP66-rated enclosure will give your device sufficient protection.
+Then, you can decide whether an IP66-rated electrical enclosure will give your device a sufficient degree of protection.

 What performance specs can you look for from an IP66 enclosure?
 You can count on an IP66 to provide the following:

-It’s important to note that although an IP66-rated enclosure is waterproof against hose-directed water, rain or snow, it’s not intended to be submerged in water.
-For an enclosure that’s resistant to temporary or prolonged submersion, you’ll need to move up to an IP67 (temporary) or IP68 (prolonged) enclosure.
+It’s important to note that although an IP66 enclosure is waterproof against hose-directed water and falling drops of rain or snow, it’s not intended to be submerged in water.
+For an enclosure that’s resistant to the harmful effects of temporary or prolonged submersion, you’ll need to move up to an IP67 (temporary) or IP68 (prolonged) enclosure.

-If you’ve decided that an enclosure with an IP66 rating is the right choice for you, great—Polycase makes it easy to get started with free quotes, customization options and sample enclosures.
-And if you need some more assistance with choosing the right enclosure for you, that’s okay, too—our experts will be glad to help!
+If you’ve decided that an enclosure with an IP66 rating is the right choice for you, great.
+Polycase makes it easy to get started.
+And if you need more assistance with choosing the right enclosure for you, that’s okay too.
+Our experts will be glad to help!
 Call Polycase at 1-800-248-1233 or contact us online for assistance.